naiborhujosua/naiborhujosua.github.io/_posts/2024-2-10-shap-approach.md

 ## Interpreting Result

 The first thing we need to do before interpreting the result is to train our machine learning model on the training data.
-On this dataset, we use XGBoostClassifier for solving this classification problem to look into the customers who churn or not as shown in the following code.
+On this dataset, we employ XGBoostClassifier for solving this classification problem to look into the customers who churn or not as shown in the following code.

 ```python
 model = XGBClassifier(n_estimators = 50, random_state = 42)